 - Use a natural deterrent for rabbits and small critters, like PLANTSKYD (it saved a friend’s roses and tulips last spring).

-- Irish Spring bar soap: cut the bars into 4-6 pieces, wrap a string around it and hang on your garden fence low enough at the rabbit level.
+- Irish Spring bar soap: cut the bars into 4-6 pieces, wrap a string around them and hang them on your garden fence low enough at the rabbit level.
 You can also hang them on spikes near veggies.
-Or, drop pieces of soap into old socks and place around the garden.
+Or, drop pieces of soap into old socks and place them around the garden.

 - Try an owl decoy: rabbits are scared of owls.